-Base Meta Command

-A meta-command can be derived from another meta-command, known as base meta-commands.
-Arguments of the base meta-command are then re-specified for the current meta-command.

-Argument List
+BaseMetaCommand

+A MetaCommand (the child) can extend another MetaCommand (parent), using this element.
+Various parts of the parent are inherited in the child such Arguments and Significance.
+But the local CommandContainer has its own explicit syntax for this mechanism.

+Note that Arguments may be assigned values here also.

+ArgumentList

-The argument list of the meta-command describes arguments used by the command.
-Command arguments can be of any standard data types and should be instantiated by an argument type (defined in the command metadata element).
+The ArgumentList of the MetaCommand describes Arguments used by the command.
+Command Arguments refer to a

-Command Container
+MetaCommand’s CommandContainer

-The command container describes how the command is packaged.
+The local CommandContainer describes how the command is packaged.
 The concept here is similar to the one used with telemetry packaging.
-Except that here command containers may also have arguments entries that are not allowed in a sequence container (i.e., ‘telemetry container’).
-Moreover command container can also support fixed value entries.
+Except that here CommandContainers may also have Argument entries (EntrySet) that are not allowed in a SequenceContainer (see TelemetryMetaData/ContainerSet and CommandMetaData/CommandContainerSet ).
+Moreover this CommandContainer can also support fixed value entries -- FixedValueEntry.

-The inheritance mechanism also applies to command containers.
-Therefore, it is intended to describe a generic container at the command metadata level (out of the meta-command element) and to reference it, either as a base container or as a container entry, to build the current container for the command.

-The command container described under the meta-command element allows fixed values and arguments entries.
-It is important to note that these entries are not allowed for container defined under the command metadata element (at a higher level), as fixed values and arguments can only be referred in the context of a dedicated meta-command.

-Transmission Constraint List

-Transmission constraints are defined in a dedicated list.
+The inheritance mechanism also applies these CommandContainers but the syntax must be explicit spelled out.

+Generally most users will define a top-level abstract MetaCommand inherit from it to defined one or more levels, finally reaching specific command instances.
+However the CommandContainer could reference outside of the MetaCommand and into either TelemetryMetaData/ContainerSet or CommandMetaData/CommandContainerSet.

+This is discussed in more detail in the CCSDS Green Book Elements 660.1-G-12.

+TransmissionConstraintList

+TransmissionConstraints are constraints against the current command.
 Usually constraints consist of comparing telemetry parameter values.
 All conditions defined in a transmission list must be met prior to the actual transmission of the command.

-The constraints can also be represented as a custom algorithm, invoking any proprietary processing before the command transmission (so constraints are not only limited to parameters comparisons).
+The constraints can also be represented as a CustomAlgorithm, invoking any proprietary processing before the command transmission (so constraints are not only limited to Parameter comparisons).

-Default Significance and Context Significance List
+DefaultSignificance and ContextSignificanceList

 Some command and control systems may require special user access or confirmations before transmitting commands.
-The significance includes the name of the space system at risk, and a significance level.
+The Significance includes the name of the space system at risk, and a significance level.

 Significance levels are: none, watch, warning, distress, critical and severe.

 Interlock

-An interlock is a constraint for commands following the current command being executed.
+An Interlock is a constraint for commands following the current command being executed.
 It will block successive commands until the current command has reached a certain stage (through verification).
 Interlocks are scoped to a space system basis.
 The verification to wait for (to release the lock) is linked to the status of the command.
 Examples of stages are: transferred to range, received, accepted, queued, executing, and complete.

-Verifier Set
+VerifierSet

 A verifier is a conditional check on the telemetry down linked from the space system that provides indication on the execution of a command.
 There are eight different verifiers each associated with difference stages in command completion: Transferred to range, Transferred from range, Received, Accepted, Queued, Execution, Complete, and Failed.
 Verifiers are groups in a set for the current telecommand being defined.

-Parameter to Set List
+ParameterToSetList

-The parameter to set list contains parameters whose value is expected to be set after the current command has reached a given stage.
+This list contains Parameters whose value is expected to be set after the current command has reached a given stage.